ajkessel/reacjibot/README.md

-This is a [Maubot](https://github.com/maubot/maubot) for use in a [Matrix](https://matrix.org/) chat room.
+This is a [Maubot](https://github.com/maubot/maubot) plugin for use in a [Matrix](https://matrix.org/) chat room.
 The plugin allows you to define arbitrary emoji reactions that will cause messages tagged with the specified emoji to be automatically cross-posted to a different room.

 You'll need to create a config.yaml (based on [example-config.yaml](example-config.yaml)) to specific mappings.
 For example:
 ```